-The matrix below and the biographical descriptions of the directors set forth in Proposal No. 1 includes the primary individual experience, qualifications, attributes, and skills of each of our directors that contributed to the conclusion that they should serve as a member of our Board at this time.
+The matrix below and the biographical description of the director set forth in Proposal No. 1 include the primary individual experience, qualifications, attributes, and skills of each of our directors that contributed to the conclusion that they should serve as a member of our Board at this time.

 BOARD SKILLS MATRIX EXECUTIVE LEADERSHIP Provides judgment and experience as a current or former "C-Level" executive of a publicly traded entity or large private company.
-6/7 PUBLIC COMPANY BOARD EXPERIENCE (OTHER THAN PELOTON) Provides knowledge of public company board practices or perspectives from other public company boards, including current or prior experience.
-7/7 TECHNOLOGY AND INNOVATION Leadership experience and expertise in technology, science, or innovation; knowledge of IT solutions; knowledge of how to anticipate technological trends; experience with technology risk management; and/or experience with media and entertainment technology or developing online platforms.
-7/7 CORPORATE CONSUMER PRODUCT STRATEGY Experience and expertise in strategic planning, consumer product strategy, risk management, and/or mergers and acquisitions.
-7/7 SALES AND MARKETING Experience and expertise in retail, consumer brand strategy development, advertising, building brand awareness, customer data analytics, and/or digital commerce.
-7/7 SUPPLY CHAIN/DISTRIBUTION/LOGISTICS EXPERIENCE Experience in direct and indirect procurement, demand and supply planning, and and/or logistics.
+5/6 PUBLIC COMPANY BOARD EXPERIENCE (OTHER THAN PELOTON) Provides knowledge of public company board practices or perspectives from other public company boards, including current or prior experience.
+6/ 6 TECHNOLOGY AND INNOVATION Leadership experience and expertise in technology, science, or innovation; knowledge of IT solutions; knowledge of how to anticipate technological trends; experience with technology risk management; and/or experience with media and entertainment technology or developing online platforms.
+6/ 6 CORPORATE CONSUMER PRODUCT STRATEGY Experience and expertise in strategic planning, consumer product strategy, risk management, and/or mergers and acquisitions.
+6/ 6 SALES AND MARKETING Experience and expertise in retail, consumer brand strategy development, advertising, building brand awareness, customer data analytics, and/or digital commerce.
+6/ 6 SUPPLY CHAIN/DISTRIBUTION/LOGISTICS EXPERIENCE Experience in direct and indirect procurement, demand and supply planning, and and/or logistics.
 Competence in supply chain IT systems, supply chain finance, manufacturing, third party management, organizational design, and/or online sales.
-4/7 GLOBAL BUSINESS EXPERIENCE Service in a leadership role with multinational companies and experience scaling business in global markets, including international supply chain management.
-6/7 HUMAN CAPITAL MANAGEMENT Experience in human resources, including diversity, equity and inclusion programs, talent acquisition, and/or learning and development.
-6/7 FINANCE AND ACCOUNTING Experience in the finance function of an enterprise, including an in-depth understanding of financial management, financial reporting and capital allocation processes.
-5/7 COMPLIANCE & RISK MANAGEMENT Experience with compliance and risk management, including with respect to legal and regulatory matters, cybersecurity, data privacy, and/or corporate ethics.
-6/7 ESG AND CLIMATE RISKS Experience in overseeing and managing ESG practices and initiatives and skills and knowledge in climate-related strategic planning, risk mitigation and management.
-4/7
+4/6 GLOBAL BUSINESS EXPERIENCE Service in a leadership role with multinational companies and experience scaling business in global markets, including international supply chain management.
+5/6 HUMAN CAPITAL MANAGEMENT Experience in human resources, including diversity, equity and inclusion programs, talent acquisition, and/or learning and development.
+6/ 6 FINANCE AND ACCOUNTING Experience in the finance function of an enterprise, including an in-depth understanding of financial management, financial reporting and capital allocation processes.
+4/6 COMPLIANCE & RISK MANAGEMENT Experience with compliance and risk management, including with respect to legal and regulatory matters, cybersecurity, data privacy, and/or corporate ethics.
+5/6 ESG AND CLIMATE RISKS Experience in overseeing and managing ESG practices and initiatives and skills and knowledge in climate-related strategic planning, risk mitigation and management.
+4/6